Order of Visit: High Point #28

 Although located in the Great Plains, Oklahoma is more ecologically diverse than more people imagine.
 The state contains 10 distinct regions, ranging from grasslands and prairie to mountains and subtropical forests.

-And in the far western panhandle of the state, the Rocky Mountains meets the shortgrass prairie in an area that’s covered with tall mesas, cones, and domes created by the lava flow from this once volcanically active part of the North American continent.
+The state has three principal mountain ranges– the Wichitas, Arbuckles, and Ouachitas – all of which lie in the southern part of Oklahoma.
+However, visitors seeking the highest point must travel to the far western panhandle of Oklahoma, where the Rocky Mountains meet the shortgrass prairie.
+This area is covered with tall mesas, cones, and domes formed by the lava flow from this once volcanically active region of the North American continent.

-Black Mesa is somewhat extraordinary though because dark pumice and lava rock coated the mesa 30 million years ago.
-And so, this unique volcanic material is the basis of the high point’s visually descriptive name.
+Black Mesa is somewhat extraordinary because dark pumice and lava rock covered the feature’s surface 30 million years ago.
+This volcanic material created the high point’s blackish-gray appearance and visually descriptive name.
+However, before it was designated as the state high point in 1977, it was also known as Mesa de Maya on some maps.

-In 1991, the Oklahoma Nature Conservancy purchased the mesa and established the Black Mesa Nature Preserve, which contains 1,600 acres and 60% of the mesa’s top (the remainder of the mesa rests in Colorado).
+In 1991, the Oklahoma Nature Conservancy purchased the mesa and established the Black Mesa Nature Preserve, which contains 1,600 acres and 60% of the mesa’s top (the remainder of the mesa rests in neighboring New Mexico).

 Because of its remote location, Black Mesa is also known for having some of the darkest nighttime skies on publicly accessible land, which draws astronomy enthusiasts to it each year to stargaze and watch the Perseid meteor shower in August.